-- a) Draft Revenue and Rating Plan prepared by management. - b) Draft Revenue and Rating Plan placed on public exhibition at 4 May 2021 Council meeting for a period of 28 days and calling for public submissions. - c) Community engagement is conducted using local news outlets, social media and information sessions. - d) Hearing of public submissions to the Revenue and Rating Plan on 15 June 2021. - e) Draft Revenue and Rating Plan, including any revisions, presented to 29 June 2021 Council meeting for adoption.
+- a) Draft Revenue and Rating Plan prepared by management. - b) Draft Revenue and Rating Plan advertised for community feedback after the 26 April 2022 Council meeting. - c) Community engagement is conducted using local news outlets, social media and information sessions until 27 May 2022. - d) Council considers community feedback at the Council meeting on 7 June 2022. - e) Draft Revenue and Rating Plan, including any revisions, presented to the 28 June 2022 Council meeting for adoption.